Tinkercad

 Tinkercad is a free-of-charge, online 3D modeling program that runs in a web browser.
-Since it became available in 2011 it has become a popular platform for creating models for 3D printing as well as an entry-level introduction to constructive solid geometry in schools.
+The platform is widely used in schools and beginner maker communities because its simple interface allows users with little or no prior experience to learn basic 3D modeling concepts.
+Since it became available in 2011, it has become a popular platform for creating models for 3D printing as well as an entry-level introduction to constructive solid geometry in schools.

 History

-Tinkercad was founded by former Google engineer Kai Backman and his cofounder Mikko Mononen, with a goal to make 3D modeling, especially the design of physical items, accessible to the general public, and allow users to publish their designs under a Creative Commons license.
-In 2011, the tinkercad.com website was launched as a web-based 3D modeling tool for WebGL-enabled browsers, and in 2012 the company moved its headquarters to San Francisco.
+Tinkercad was founded by former Google engineer Kai Backman and his cofounder Mikko Mononen, with a goal to make 3D modeling, especially the design of physical items, accessible to the general public and allow users to publish their designs under a Creative Commons license.
+In 2011, the tinkercad.com website was launched as a web-based 3D modeling tool for WebGL-enabled browsers, and in 2012, the company moved its headquarters to San Francisco.
 By 2012, over 100,000 3D designs had been published by users.

-In May 2013, Autodesk announced at a Maker Faire that they would acquire Tinkercad.
+In May 2013, Autodesk announced at a Maker Faire that it would acquire Tinkercad.

 In March 2017, Autodesk recommended users of the soon-to-be-retired 123D Sculpt migrate to Tinkercad (or Maya LT).
 In May, Autodesk discontinued its 123D Circuits (Circuits.io) "Electronics Lab".
 The program's features were merged into Tinkercad.

 Concept

 Illustration of basic operations in Tinkercad.

 Tinkercad uses a simplified constructive solid geometry method of constructing models.
+The concept behind Tinkercad focuses on simplifying computer-aided design (CAD) so that beginners, students, and hobbyists can easily create 3D models using basic geometric shapes.
 A design is made up of primitive shapes that are either "solid" or "hole".
-Combining solids and holes together, new shapes can be created, which in turn can be assigned the property of solid or hole.
+Combining solids and holes together, new shapes can be created, which in turn can be assigned the property of a solid or a hole.
 In addition to the standard library of primitive shapes, a user can create custom shape generators using a built-in JavaScript editor.

 File formats

 Shapes can be imported in three formats: STL and OBJ for 3D, and 2-dimensional SVG shapes for extruding into 3D shapes.
-Tinkercad exports models in STL or OBJ formats, ready for 3D printing.

-Tinkercad also includes a feature to export 3D models to Minecraft Java Edition, and also offers the ability to design structures using Lego bricks.

-Tinkercad also has the option to test designs in "sim lab" using axle, motor, joint, and slider connectors, and simulates gravity.
+Tinkercad exports models in STL or OBJ formats, ready for 3D printing. also, it includes a feature to export 3D models to Minecraft Java Edition, and also offers the ability to design structures using Lego bricks.
+It also has the option to test designs in "sim lab" using axle, motor, joint, and slider connectors, and simulates gravity.